-Save All allows the user to permanently save changes made to the configuration.
+Save All allows the user to permanently save changes made to the configuration and the log file of the Switch.
 This option will allow the changes to be kept after the switch has rebooted.
 Select All from the Type drop-down menu and click Apply.